 The pole structure is as follows.
 Let's review the names of each part and what you should pay attention to when using a BC

 shape and material.
-Many are ergonomically shaped for ease of grip, but some are designed to be used with mittens or to take into account the swing when skating.
-The material is mainly lightweight thermoplastic polyurethane.
-Some use elastomer, a soft material with a rubber-like elasticity, to increase grip strength.
+Many grips are ergonomically designed with a three-dimensional shape to maximize grip comfort, but some are shaped for use with mitten gloves or designed with the ski swing in mind.
+The main material is lightweight thermoplastic polyurethane.
+Some also use elastomer, a soft, rubber-like material with elasticity, to enhance grip.

 The shaft

-material has a significant impact on swing weight and balance.
+material significantly impacts the swing weight and balance.

 Points to consider when choosing poles